nulogy/design-system/docs/catalog/visual_style/typography.md

 > Nulogy applications are data heavy and used in varying environments.
 Sticking to a typographic scale makes our applications more predictable and scannable for our users.
-Below are all the sizes available to use for Nulogy applications.
+Below are all the sizes and line heights available to use for Nulogy applications.

 ## Typeface
 ### IBM Plex Sans